stfc/PSyclone/doc/user_guide/configuration.rst

     REPRODUCIBLE_REDUCTIONS = false
     REPROD_PAD_SIZE = 8

-and a an optional API specific section, for example for ``dynamo0.3`` section:
+and an optional API specific section, for example for ``dynamo0.3`` section:
 ::